quentinducasse/decima/paper.md

 ## Modular Components

 DECIMA employs a modular design where each component handles a specific part of the analysis workflow.
-The components are named after Metal Gear Solid characters for memorability and to reflect their specialized roles.

 The process begins with **QUIET** (QUery Interpreter for Entity Targeting), which performs language detection (English or French), keyword extraction, and entity identification.
-It recognizes MCNP-specific entities such as event types (`SRC`, `COL`, `TER`), particle types, data fields (`ENERGY`, `W`), and MCNPTools classes or methods.
+It recognizes MCNP-specific entities such as event types (source: `SRC`, collision: `COL`, termination: `TER`), particle types, data fields (`ENERGY`, `W`), and MCNPTools classes or methods.

 **EMMA** (Engine for Metadata Mapping & Analysis) enriches the query using a Neo4j knowledge graph constructed from the MCNPTools codebase through automated static code analysis.
 This graph contains structured information about classes (`Ptrac`, `History`, `Event`), methods (`ReadHistories`, `GetEvent`), enumerations, and internal data structures.
 EMMA retrieves relevant entities using Cypher queries [@Cypher2018].
 In addition to graph entities, DECIMA provides the LLM with explicit code structure documentation, working usage examples, and strict coding rules that ensure generated code adheres to MCNPTools conventions and best practices.